SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 > The actual usage help uses color if your console supports it.
 See [here](images/color.png) for
 > an example.

-As you can see, the generated `Parse()` method lets us know what's wrong (we didn't supply the required argument), and shows the usage help.
+The generated `Parse()` method also took care of handling that `-Help` argument, and showed the usage help.

 This usage help includes the description we applied to the class (this is the application description), and the `-Path` argument using the [`DescriptionAttribute`][].
 This is how you can